-1. INTRODUCTION
+1. Introduction

 Fractional calculus extends the concepts of differentiation and integration to non-integer orders.
-Due to the nonlocal and memory effects inherent in fractional derivatives, fractional differential equations (FDEs) can more accurately model real-life phenomena than traditional integer-order equations.
+Due to the non-local and memory effects inherent in fractional derivatives, fractional differential equations (FDEs) can more accurately model real-life phenomena than traditional integer-order equations.
 As a result, many fields such as physics, engineering, and chemistry-including solid mechanics [23], bioengineering [11], and electrochemistry [16] employ fractional order models (for more applications of FDEs, see [5, 18, 26]).
 Analytical solutions of FDEs are often difficult to find, prompting the development of various numerical methods such as finite difference and meshless methods [10, 13-15, 17], the operational matrix method [28, 30], the collocation method [19, 24, 27], and wavelets [8, 25].

 Recently, spectral methods have gained traction due to their numerous advantages.
 They offer high numerical accuracy, allowing for precise solutions with a minimal number of degrees of freedom and thus reducing computational costs.
 Given the non-local and memory effects of fractional operators, global numerical methods like spectral methods are preferred over local methods.
 Spectral methods can be categorized into Galerkin, tau, and collocation methods, and they typically use orthogonal polynomials such as Jacobi, Gegenbauer, Laguerre, and Hermite polynomials as basis functions.
 Various researchers have applied spectral methods to solve FDEs.
 For instance, Yaghoubi et al [31] solved the fractional pantograph partial differential equation using shifted Gegenbauer polynomials (SGPs).
-Ahmed et al [3] introduced a Chebyshev-based spectral method, while Gupta and Kumar [7] employed a spectral collocation method for the fractional mobile-immobile advection-dispersion equation.
-Rashidinia and Mohmedi [22] used a spectral method for solving parabolic fractional partial differential equations.
-Pourbabaee and Saadatmandi [20] introduced the Bernoulli-based spectral tau approach for distributed time fractional partial differential equations.
-Pourbabaee and Saadatmandi [20] introduced the Bernoulli-based aspectral tau approach for distributed time fractional partial differential equations.
+Ahmed et al [3] used SGPs as the basis for the tau spectral method in the space-time fractional telegraph equation.
+Doha et al [6] introduced a Chebyshev-based spectral method, while Gupta and Kumar [7] employed a spectral collocation method for the fractional mobile-immobile advection-dispersion equation.
+Rashidinia and Mohmedi [22] used a spectral method for solving parabolic fractional partial differential equations and Abo-Gabal et al. [2] proposed a spectral tau method for time fractional partial differential equations.
+Pourbabaee and Saadatmandi [20] introduced the Bernoulli-based spectral tau approach for distributed time fractional partial differential equations, and Abbaszadeh et al. [1] described a spectral collocation method for the space fractional reaction-diffusion equation.